Pivot-Studio/ps-cli/README.md

 A highly customized CLI tool supporting for npm、pnpm and yarn.
 No more agonizing about switching between different package managers for different projects.

+Users can only remenber one command usage，and use Node more conveniently

 ## start

 `npm install ps-psc -g`

 - ~~克隆项目~~(以下均被废弃)

 ```
 `git clone xxx`